transiteration/v-world-rice-paddies/README.md

 ![Resulted Image with Polygons](https://drive.google.com/uc?export=view&id=1HJ8NXRdNX6835p4eEH6n7Trd3tIW5B8z)

 ### How to Collect a Masked Dataset

 First, download the Sentinel-2 dataset for your specific area from the [Copernicus Browser](https://browser.dataspace.copernicus.eu/).
-Extract the downloaded folder and place it in the `sentinel_folder` directory, or update the code to point to your custom path.
+Extract the downloaded .SAFE folder and place it in some folder.
 Next, run `tiles.py` to apply preprocessing methods.
 This script will:

 * Convert the dataset to the WGS84 coordinate system.
 * Crop the black borders.